Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 - Allowed cost is the amount Medicare spends each year on all beneficiaries' care and is the numerator component measure of MLR.
 The allowed cost distribution graph showed no matter the year, the average absolute YoY %Δ  in cost between svcs (OP,PROF,RX) was only 4.2%.

 ***Disclaimer:*** High Medical Loss Ratio (MLR) values in the 200–300% range in this report are not errors; they reflect that, unlike private insurers, Medicare is not funded solely by premiums.
 Medicare’s claim costs are covered by multiple sources—primarily payroll taxes and general federal revenues, along with beneficiary premiums—so an MLR calculated with premiums as the denominator can legitimately exceed well over 100%.
-(Note: Medicare Advantage plans not available in this dataset follow a commercial-style MLR with an 85% minimum; the 200–300% figures apply only to this premium-only calculation for Medicare.)

 [Visualization specific to category 1]